 Our Dropless® Therapy formulations are available in single, injectable intraocular doses administered following ocular surgery.
 Ophthalmologists have reported that use of our Dropless Therapy formulations has substantially reduced or eliminated the need for patient-administered eye drops following ocular surgery, thereby largely eliminating patient non-compliance and dosing errors associated with post-operative self-administered eye drop care regimens.
 Since launching these formulations in April 2014, multiple investigator initiated studies have been completed and their positive findings published in trade and peer reviewed publications.
-Nearly 1,000 ophthalmologists have adopted our Dropless Therapy formulations and a growing number of high-volume cataract surgery practices, hospitals and ambulatory surgery centers throughout the U.S. have become Dropless Therapy customers.
+A recently published study comparing Dropless Cataract Surgery® to post-surgical topical drops found that 92 percent of the patients preferred Dropless Therapy over eye drops and regarding post-operative visual outcome, 88 percent of patients preferred Dropless over topical drops.
+In a large peer-reviewed retrospective study of patients receiving Dropless Therapy following cataract surgery that nearly 92 percent of the cases, supplemental medication following surgery was not required.

-Our LessDrops® topical formulations, initially introduced during first quarter 2015, combine eye drop formulations for patients following laser refractive surgery, including LASIK and photorefractive keratectomy (PRK), cataract and other ocular surgeries.
-We estimate that our LessDrops combination eye drop formulations may require the administration of up to 50% fewer drops by patients post-surgery and may cost up to 75% less than other currently available post-surgery drops regimens.
-We plan to add to our portfolio of LessDrops topical formulations in order to deliver additional eye drop choices for our ophthalmologist customers.
+Our LessDrops® topical formulations, introduced during first quarter 2015, include combination steroid, antibiotic and non-steroidal antiinflammatory topical eye drops for patient administration following laser refractive surgery, including LASIK and photorefractive keratectomy (PRK), cataract and other ocular surgeries.
+We estimate that our LessDrops combination topical formulations may require the administration of up to 50% fewer drops by patients post-surgery and may cost up to 75% less than other currently available post-surgery eye drop regimens.
+We plan to expand our portfolio of LessDrops topical formulations to provide additional eye drop choices for our ophthalmologist customers.
+Over 1,000 ophthalmologists have adopted our LessDrops and Dropless Therapy formulations and a growing number of high-volume cataract surgery practices, hospitals and ambulatory surgery centers throughout the U.S. have become customers.